faantam/pulse-docker/README.md

 sudo usermod -aG docker ${USER}
 ```

-Finally - install, configure, and run Pulse Docker:
+Next - install and configure Pulse Docker:
 * `cd ~ && git clone https://github.com/faantam/pulse-docker.git && cd pulse-docker`
 * `./ethd install`
 * `./ethd config`

-* `./ethd up`
+If you want to use the path-based database scheme, then edit the `~/pulse-docker/.env` file.
+Change the line that says `EL_EXTRAS=` to `EL_EXTRAS=--state.scheme=path`.

+To start syncing, run `./ethd up`.
+This will take at least eight hours.
+You can check the status by going to [Grafana](https://github.com/faantam/pulse-docker/tree/main?tab=readme-ov-file#connecting-to-local-grafana) or checking the docker logs.

 To see the full list of commands, run `./ethd -h`

-## Updating

-To update Pulse Docker and the images, run:
-* `./ethd update`
-* `./ethd up`

 ## Connecting to local Grafana

 Connect to http://YOURSERVERIP:3000/, log in as admin/admin, and set a new password.
+Replace "YOURSERVERIP" with localhost if you're on your validator computer.
+If you're on another computer within your LAN network, use your validator computer's private IP.

+To see the available dashboards, go to http://YOURSERVERIP:3000/dashboards

 > Do not expose the Grafana port to the Internet.
 You can use [SSH tunneling](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/)
 > to reach Grafana securely over the Internet.